Wilkie Collins: Early writing career

-An instrumental event in his career was an introduction in March 1851 to Charles Dickens by a mutual friend, the painter Augustus Egg.
+An instrumental event in his career was an introduction in March 1851 to Charles Dickens by their friend in common, the painter Augustus Egg.
 They became lifelong friends and collaborators.
 In May of that year, Collins acted with Dickens in Edward Bulwer-Lytton's play Not So Bad As We Seem.
 Among the audience were Queen Victoria and Prince Albert.
 Collins's story "A Terribly Strange Bed", his first contribution to Dickens's journal Household Words, was published in April 1852.
 In May 1852 he went on tour with Dickens's company of amateur actors, again performing Not So Bad As We Seem, but with a more substantial role.

 Collins's novel Basil was published by Bentley in November.
-During the writing of Hide and Seek, in early 1853, Collins suffered what was probably his first attack of gout, which would plague him for the rest of his life.
+During the writing of Hide and Seek, in early 1853, Collins suffered what was probably his first attack of gout, a condition from which he would suffer for the rest of his life.
 He was ill from April to early July.
 After that he stayed with Dickens in Boulogne from July to September 1853, then toured Switzerland and Italy with Dickens and Egg from October to December.
 Collins published Hide and Seek in June 1854.

 During this period Collins extended the variety of his writing, publishing articles in George Henry Lewes's paper The Leader, short stories and essays for Bentley's Miscellany, as well as dramatic criticism and the travel book Rambles Beyond Railways.
-His first play, The Lighthouse, was performed by Dickens's theatrical company at Tavistock House, in 1855.
+(1851) His first play, The Lighthouse, was performed by Dickens's theatrical company at Tavistock House, in 1855.
 His first collection of short stories, After Dark, was published by Smith, Elder in February 1856.
 His novel A Rogue's Life was serialised in Household Words in March 1856.
 Around then, Collins began using laudanum regularly to treat his gout.
 He became addicted and struggled with that problem later in life.

 Collins joined the staff of Household Words in October 1856.
 In 1856–57 he collaborated closely with Dickens on a play, The Frozen Deep, first performed in Tavistock.
 Collins's novel The Dead Secret was serialised in Household Words from January to June 1857, before being published in volume form by Bradbury and Evans.
 Collins's play The Lighthouse was performed at the Olympic Theatre in August.
 His account, The Lazy Tour of Two Idle Apprentices, based on Dickens's and Collins's walking tour in the north of England, was serialised in Household Words in October 1857.
 In 1858 Collins collaborated with Dickens and other writers on the story "A House to Let".